Last Updated on March 12, 2021 by Julia Wilson

 - Urinalysis: A sample of urine is obtained to look for crystals in the urine, tumour cells and signs of infection.

-- Urine culture and sensitivity: A small sample of urine is smeared on a growth medium which is cultured identify the type of bacteria present in the urine.
+- Urine culture and sensitivity: A small sample of urine is smeared on a growth medium that is cultured identify the type of bacteria present in the urine.
 Several antibiotics are placed on the medium to determine which is effective to treat the infection.

 - X-ray or ultrasound: To look for the presence of stones or crystals in the bladder and assess urinary bladder size and wall thickness.